 What’s been your career highlight so far, and can you tell us one of your future ambitions?

-What’s your favourite design from your latest collection and why?
+What’s your favorite design from your latest collection and why?

 I love the Astoria throw (above left) – it’s brought together my passion for pattern, classic inspiration and hand-crafted design.
 The motif, which also features in my wallpaper and towel ranges, is from ancient Greek architecture but I love how it works so well in contemporary interiors.
 We’re working with an amazing mill in Peru to create these handmade throws.
 They're super-soft and luxurious